juanjosalco/My_Little_Robot/compiler/README.md

 This project was implemented using the following tools:

-- C++: A general-purpose programming language that was used to write the code for the robot program.
-C++ is a popular language for developing high-performance applications and is widely used in the software industry.

 - Flex: A lexical analyzer generator that was used to generate the scanner for the robot program.
 Flex is a tool that generates code for scanning input streams and is commonly used in the development of compilers and interpreters.

 - Yacc (Bison): A parser generator that was used to generate the parser for the robot program.
 Yacc is a tool that generates code for parsing input streams and is commonly used in the development of compilers and interpreters.

 These tools were chosen because they are widely used in the development of compilers and interpreters, and are well-suited for implementing the grammar-based approach used in this project.
-C++ was chosen as the programming language because of its performance and popularity in the software industry.
 Flex and Yacc were chosen because of their ease of use and ability to generate efficient code for scanning and parsing input streams.

 ## Context Free Grammar